Autism Care Demonstration

 If you see a BCaBA or a Behavior Technician:

-- You’ll pay a 10% cost share** for supervised ABA
+- Non-active duty family members will pay a 10% cost share for supervised ABA (this amount doesn’t count toward the annual catastrophic cap)

 >>View More Questions & Answers